 10 Reasons You Will Never Generate A Lead Through Social Media

-The following article was written by our Dean of Education at Tomato University: Daniel Bates.
+The following article was written by our Dean of Education: Daniel Bates.

 Much has been written on the subject of social media being used to generate leads and most of it has not been positive.
 In most cases, this is due to a misuse of the tools and not the tools themselves.

 When I teach social media marketing to students, I do not approach it as a one-size-fits-all-instant-cure and I don’t hype it to be something that it isn’t.
 I try to look for a way that a specific agent can use it to reach their specific audience and develop a plan with them on how to accomplish this.